Francisco Dueñas: Early political career

 In 1837, Dueñas returned to El Salvador and was elected as a member of the Federal Congress of the Federal Republic of Central America.
 The following year, he was elected as the secretary of the Federal Congress.
 In 1839, Salvadoran head of state Francisco Morazán appointed Dueñas as the vice secretary-general of dispatches.
 He served in this position until February 1840 when he resigned in protest of Morazán's invasion of Guatemala as a part of the Second Central American Civil War.
 In October 1841, Dueñas took part in the inauguration ceremony of the University of El Salvador.

 Dueñas served as a magistrate of the Supreme Court of Justice of El Salvador from December 1842 to 1843.
-In 1843, Dueñas established the El Amigo del Pueblo newspaper in San Salvador.
-The newspaper was critical of General Francisco Malespín's presidency.
+In 1843, Dueñas established the El Amigo del Pueblo ("The Friend of the People") newspaper in San Salvador, which was critical of General Francisco Malespín's presidency.
 Malespín accused Dueñas of conspiring to overthrow him and sought to expel him from the country, but the Supreme Court of Justice prevented Malespín from doing so.
 In February 1845, President Joaquín Eufrasio Guzmán appointed Dueñas as the country's minister of dispatches.
 He served in this position until February 1846.
 From February 1846 to February 1848, Dueñas served as the minister of state of El Salvador under President Eugenio Aguilar.